What is enterprise performance management (EPM)?

-Enterprise performance management, or EPM, technology specializes in forecasting and financial management.
-It provides analytics, reporting, and forecast modeling so organizations can analyze, understand, and plan strategically for the business.
-Modern finance solutions combine EPM capabilities into a comprehensive financial planning and analytics (FP&A) solution that allow you to analyze, plan, budget, forecast, and predict in one tool.
+Enterprise performance management, or EPM, technology specialises in forecasting and financial management.
+It provides analytics, reporting, and forecast modelling so organisations can analyse, understand, and plan strategically for the business.
+Modern finance solutions combine EPM capabilities into a comprehensive financial planning and analytics (FP&A) solution that allow you to analyse, plan, budget, forecast, and predict in one tool.

 ERP is a company’s system of record that contains and links all transactions that happen in the moment whether it is sales, expenses, costs, and other balance sheet related items (for example, purchases of assets).
 EPM solutions give a real-time view of the ERP data in a consumable manner to compare against budgets and plans, but also to help predict future outcomes.